epics-base/p4p/documentation/index.rst

 PVAccess for Python (P4P)
 =========================

+The canonical version of this page is https://mdavidsaver.github.io/p4p/

+Releases can be downloaded from https://github.com/mdavidsaver/p4p/releases

-Source can be found at https://github.com/mdavidsaver/p4p
+Versioned source can be found at https://github.com/mdavidsaver/p4p

 Contents: